sofiatabioye/MyPortfolio/README.md

 # MyPortfolio
-This is my personal portfolio website
+This is my personal portfolio website.
-It contains all the files i used in creating my personal portfolio I used bootstrap during the course of development
+It contains all the files I used in creating my personal portfolio.